Employee benefits, made clear.

 Fully Insured Non-Refund Plan

 A fully insured non-refund program, or a ‘traditional’ plan is the most common financial structure for a benefits program.
 The premiums are determined annually and remain in place for the renewal year.
-Under this set-up, premiums can increase or decrease depending on a range of factors.
+Under this set-up, premiums can increase or decrease at the renewal, depending on the claims of the group.

 For non-pooled benefits, the renewal rates are prospectively rated, meaning the goal is to have the renewal rates pay the anticipate claims plus the expenses of the plan, for the year ahead.